SneakBug8/nestjs-docs-ru/exception-filters.md

   <img src="/assets/Filter_1.png" />
 </figure>

 Out of the box, this action is performed by a built-in **global exception filter**, which handles exceptions of type `HttpException` (and subclasses of it).
-When an exception is **unrecognized** (is neither `HttpException` nor a class that inherits from `HttpException`), the client receives the following default JSON response:
+When an exception is **unrecognized** (is neither `HttpException` nor a class that inherits from `HttpException`), the built-in exception filter generates the following default JSON response:

 ```json
 {